 For 2014, The Fringe Files presented new fantasy spoof A Tail of Forklure, written by Michael Starr and directed by Stuart Lyddon.

-Bygone friends Danny, Colin and Jack arrive at a private house party having been summoned by mutual pal Gus, but this is no ordinary party.
+Bygone friends Danny, Colin and Jack converge at a private house party called by mutual pal Gus, but this is not a routine gathering.
 Gus has a master plan, a plan fueled by an overwhelming desire for greatness.

 For this production, The Fringe Files welcomed Chantal Bargery and Yasmin Alam for the first time as performer and costume designer respectively.
 This was the first production which demanded customised costumes.
 Ian Tapner (props master), Gordon Watson (tech), Quintin Mitchell (performer) and Stuart Lyddon (director) all returned in familiar roles alongside regulars Rozy Watson (hair & make-up), Adam Holland (performer) & Andrew Meadows (performer).
 Producer Michael Starr and graphic illustrator Jeff Haas completed the line-up.